 The third Turnbull/Morrison budget has some big-ticket items but it’s the less headline grabbing proposals that are likely to attract the attention of the accounting and tax profession over the coming months and years.

-This year’s budget has been framed against a backdrop of a strengthening economy, with the expected additional revenue being used in part to fund personal tax cuts and increased investment
+This year’s budget has been framed against a backdrop of a strengthening economy, with the expected additional revenue being used in part to fund personal tax refund in Sydney and increased investment

 in infrastructure and the ageing population.